 These articles are all available by searching online, of course.
 However, the purpose of this post, apart from bringing much research all together, is also to link to forums which will give support to anyone deciding to fast, and will also advise on the different fasting regimes – of which there are several.

-The best resource I am aware of concerning Intermittent Fasting – and one of the most supportive is
+The best resource I am aware of concerning Intermittent Fasting – and one of the most supportive is this forum

 There is a lot of science and research on the forum - putting ‘Fasting and cancer’ in the search box brings up 250+ results.